Skip to content

 You must be over 21 years, but there is no upper age limit, as long as you are fit and healthy.

-• learning to cook, working a washing machine or attending appointments
+• learning to cook, working a washing machine or getting themselves to appointments

 • making their money last

-• looking at their options - finding a job, education and training
+• looking at their future - finding a job, education and training

 They might just need you to sit down and listen to them.
 As a supported lodgings provider, you will: